-- Build capacity at the national, regional, district, and local levels to manage IRS operations, including planning, spraying, resource allocation, monitoring and evaluation (M&E), and entomological monitoring and quality controls.
+- Strengthen capacity at the national, regional, district, and local levels to manage IRS operations, including planning, spraying, resource allocation, monitoring and evaluation (M&E), and entomological monitoring and quality controls.

 - Conduct training with a focus on IRS supervision and spray techniques to improve the overall quality of spraying.

 - Conduct regular M&E of project activities to ensure alignment with set targets and objectives.

-- Mainstream gender equality and female empowerment by ensuring women’s equitable participation across project activities, such as spray operations, supervision, and pump maintenance.
+- Mainstream gender equality and female empowerment by ensuring women’s equitable participation across project activities, such as spray operations, supervision, community mobilization, entomology, and spray planning.

 - Carry out a logistics assessment in all PMI-funded IRS districts, and arrange all procurement, shipping, delivery, and storage of IRS commodities.

-- Conduct wall bioassay, vector density monitoring, and behavioral studies and monitor insecticide resistance.
+- Conduct wall bioassay, vector density monitoring, and behavioral studies and support the MOPDD in monitoring insecticide resistance.

 - Ensure safe and correct insecticide application, thus minimizing human and environmental exposure to IRS insecticides, in compliance with the Pesticide Evaluation Report and Safer Use Action Plan and Supplemental Environmental Assessment (SEA).